goldcyper/ns_echobot/README.md

 This runs the proxy server, which helps to identity IP addresses and check if they are proxies:
 **Startup file:**
 - `start_proxy_server.py`

+### Setting up IP Proxy Checking & Web Server
+This is required to run the proxy checking service and live map features

+Getting your DNS URL

+This assumes that certbox is not able to be set up easily, which means using a linked url from a free dynamic DNS host.

+1. Collect your IP address information such as 123.456.789.10, and then register a host like [Duck DNS](https://www.duckdns.org/)

 ## Performance
 This project is focused for now on peformance of running its operations over effiency, though this might change as more edits are made to the project.